-At the crossroads between the marketplace and the Shopping platform, Google’s Shopping Actions will allow supply and demand to meet directly within its search engine and the entire ecosystem that revolves around it.
+At the crossroads between the marketplace and the Shopping platform, Google’s Shopping Actions (Buy with Google) will allow supply and demand to meet directly within its search engine and the entire ecosystem that revolves around it.
 Currently available on the American continent, Google Shopping Actions may soon revolutionize the e-commerce market.

 Developed to counter current sector players, notably the Amazon marketplace, the Shopping Actions service aims to improve customer experience by allowing consumers to make purchases from Google.

 With this program, vendors have the ability to make their products appear on different Google platforms: its search engine (Google Search), its voice assistant (Google Assistant), and even its rapid delivery service (Google Express).

 Starting from a text query (Google Search) or a vocal query (Google Assistant) from a mobile phone, computer, or voice-activated speaker (in Google’s case, Google Home), users access a list of vendors.
 Once they have made their selection, they can then add their product(s) to their universal shopping cart, which is available within Google Express.

 With convenience still the priority, Google allows shoppers to complete their purchases using instant payment thanks to Google Play, and payment information is then automatically stored in Google.
 The order is then shipped using Google’s Express service, which will carry out the delivery based on the location of the purchaser and the store where the purchase was made (within the day, or a delivery window of more than a week).

 Now available in Beta, certain players in the sector can currently benefit from this new service, following in the footsteps of Target, Walmart, and Home Depot, who already have partnerships with the American tech giant via Google Express and Google Assistant.